tsitsiflora/JumoBot/README.md

 # JumoBot
-A slack bot for weather updates
+A Slack bot for weather updates

 # Running the application locally